sberrevoets/scottberrevoets.com/content/2024-11-20-testing-code-coverage.md

 accessible.
 We've also built tooling integration so developers can run a simple command on their own machine to get `llvm-cov`'s output generated for their modules, though viewing it in Xcode is often the better choice for local development.
-The only part that's missing is seeing this source overlays in GitHub so you can immediately tell which code changes require more tests.
+The only part that's missing is seeing the source overlays in GitHub so you can immediately tell which code changes require more tests.

 [codecov]: https://codecov.io